space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - group logo image upload
         - images must be <= 1mb
         - images must have .jpg or .gif extension only (see the security notes on using .png files)
+- upon successful submission, current user becomes group admin for that groupis taken to that group's `groupHome` page.

+### Group Home (Registered Users, Guests)
+This is the home page for a particular group.
+Details about the group and associated events and users can be seen here.
+- group name and logo
+- profile image and name of group admin
+- profile images and names of group members
+- list of tags associated with group. clicking any of these takes user back to `landing` page using tag as search term.
+- list of previous events including date, and name of event. clicking any of these takes user to `eventHome` page for that event.
+- list of previous events including date, and name of event. clicking any of these takes user to `eventHome` page for that event.
+- if user is Guest:
+    - header includes login form, registration link, landing page link
+- if user is Registered:
+    - header includes home link, logout link
+    - button to toggle join/leave group.
+Keeps user on that `groupHome` page.
+- if user is a Group Member:
+    - button to add new event that takes user to `createEvent` page for that group
+- if the user is Group Admin
+    - button to add new event that takes user to `createEvent` page for that group
+    - button to disband group, which removes the group and removes all associated data except the users.

+### Create Event Page (Group Members, Group Admin)
+This is the page for group members to create new events for a given group.
+- header with links to `landing`, `groupHome`, `logout`
+- some reference to the associated group
+- form inputs for
+    - event name: <= 20 characters
+    - datetime: must be after current datetime
+    - address: <= 30 characters
+    - description of event: <= 100 characters
+    - image upload for event logo
+        - images must be <= 1mb
+        - images must have .jpg or .gif extension only (see the security notes on using .png files)
+    - submit button
+- successful submission:
+    - sets current user as event host
+    - adds event to list of upcoming events for group
+    - takes user to `eventHome` page for the event

+### Event Home Page (Registered Users, Guests)
+This is a page for users to find details about events that have occurred in the past or future and to communicate with group members about the event.
+- reference to the associated group and group logo
+- name of event event logo, and description of event
+- profile image and name of event host
+- profile images and names of participant group members
+- if user is guest:
+    - header includes login form, registration link, landing page link
+- if user is a registered user:
+    - header with links to `landing`, `groupHome` for associated group, `logout`
+- if user is group member
+    - details including date, time, address
+    - toggle button to participate in event / leave event
+    - message board with entries:
+        - profile image, user name, message
+    - input field for message <= 50 charcters and submit button

 # Stepping Stone 4: Drivers, Queues/Workers, CDN, EMAIL

 ### DRIVERS